rthallisey/maxim/doc/tripleo-upgrade.rst

 Pacemaker will be  managing services like cinder-volume, rabbitmq, maridb, ect...
 In ``upgrade-vars.yml``, there will be a minimal set of Pacemaker managed services set as defaults.
-The operator has a choice as to which services will be upgraded with Pacemaker since this can vary per release.
-For example, Cinder Volumes by default is set to be upgraded with Pacemaker.
+The operator has a choice as to which services will be managed by Pacemaker since this can vary per release.
+For example, Cinder Volumes by default is set to be managed by Pacemaker.

 ::